changecong/weibo-img-crawl/README.md

 > Wookmark

->> Download wookmark Jquery plug in.
+>> Included in /static/wookmark/ .
+You may also Download wookmark Jquery plug in from [here](www.wookmark.com/jquery-plugin)

 > Bootstrap

->> Download Bootstrap, put related files into /static/
+>> Download [Bootstrap](http://twitter.github.com/bootstrap/), put related files into /static/

 ## How to
 1. Run ./crawl